 5. Reward Low Performers Too

 Low performers should be appreciated too.
-There are many factors that could be contributing to low performance, it may not even be the agent’s fault.
-Furthermore those who aren’t necessarily the high flyers or goal scorers still add value, if a company was filled with high achievers and ‘driver-driver’ personality types it might be a very difficult place to operate.
+There are many factors that could be contributing to low performance.
+Remember, there may be organizational barriers preventing your agents from performing.
+Furthermore, those who aren’t necessarily the high-flyers or goal-scorers still add enormous value to the company.
+If every company was filled with high-achievers it might be a very difficult place to operate.

 6. Applaud Employee Performance Failures

-A great way to foster a culture of innovation as Suresh A.V of Eureka Forbes suggests is to celebrate employee failures as a method of encouraging risk taking and innovation.
-Although he recognises that a caution must be waved with this approach and expresses that “bad work should not get hidden”.
+A great way to foster a culture of innovation is to celebrate employee failures as a method of encouraging risk taking and innovation.
+Suresh A.V of Eureka Forbes said that caution must be waived with this approach and expresses that bad work should not be hidden.

 7. Small Token Rewards are Meaningful too

-- A floating trophy.
+- A floating trophy

-- Lunch vouchers.
+- Lunch vouchers

-- Leaving the office an hour early.
+- Leaving the office an hour early

-- An email from the “big boss”.
+- An email from the “big boss”

-- Mention in a company bulletin.
+- Mention in a company bulletin

 8. Show Appreciation for More Tasks